EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Appendix

-\section{Details on MIMIC-IV data}
+\subsection{Details on MIMIC-IV data}

 The MIMIC-IV \cite{johnson2023mimic} dataset can be obtained via PhysioNet \cite{goldberger2000physiobank,johnson2023mimic-physionet} after performing the necessary credential process and CITI Data or Specimens Only Research training under the PhysioNet Credentialed Health Data License 1.5.0.
-We use version 2.2. of the dataset provided at \url{https://www.physionet.org/content/mimiciv/2.2/}.
-In \cref{mimic_details}, we list all tables from the MIMIC-IV \cite{johnson2023mimic} dataset we include into our patient representation as well as the data categories included in the ICU chartevents table:
+We use version 2.2. of the dataset provided at \url{https://www.physionet.org/content/mimiciv/2.2/}, together with the corresponding versions of the MIMIC-IV-Note \url{https://www.physionet.org/content/mimic-iv-note/2.2/} and the MIMIC-IV-ED dataset \url{https://www.physionet.org/content/mimic-iv-ed/2.2/)} (\cite{johnson2021mimic}).
+In \cref{mimic_details}, we list all tables from the MIMIC-IV (\cite{johnson2023mimic}) dataset we include into our patient representation as well as the data categories included in the ICU chartevents table: